is-ma/ups/README.md

 <!-- GETTING STARTED -->
 ## UFW Police

-This is a small script that keep abusive, impostor crawlers away from my servers.
+This is a script that keep abusive, impostor crawlers away from my servers.

 It uses DNS lookup tool determine if the IP is a legal crawler or not.

-UFW Police only ban IPs when traffic is very heavy and there is an abusive IP crawling a site.
+UFW Police only ban IPs when traffic from certain IP is very heavy (configurable) and is not a legal crawler.

 It is pre-configured to work with NGINX access log.
 And the banning is through UFW.